 Poor Answer: No evidence of any prior thought.
 Answer talks about what the group did, not what interviewee did.
 Little evidence of thought or evaluation, and parts of the question remain unanswered.

 Can you tell me about a time when you have had to work with others to complete a challenging task with limited resources?
 What did you do?
-What as the impact of your actions?
+What was the impact of your actions?

 Trying to find out: Ability to work with/help others to solve problems; experience of working in a team; experience of working with others in a pressured environment or situation; ability to measure success in a project; leadership abilities; ability to reflect and evaluate own actions.

-Good Answer: As above, you will be expected to find a relatively challenging task to talk about – an easy task won’t sound so convincing because the interviewer is trying to find out about how YOU approach tough tasks.
+Good Answer: As mentioned above, you will be expected to find a relatively challenging task to talk about – an easy task won’t sound so convincing because the interviewer is trying to find out about how YOU approach tough tasks.
 You will need to talk about YOUR role in helping out the group, so talk about ‘I did…’ rather than what you (as a group) did.
 Remember the STAR principle.

 Poor Answer: No evidence of any prior thought.
-Answer talks about what the group did, not what interviewee did.
+Answer talks about what the group did, not what the interviewee did.
 Little evidence of thought or evaluation, and parts of the question remain unanswered.

-Chapter 12 – Understanding Leadership
+Chapter 12: Understanding leadership

-The number of questions here is somewhat indicative of the kind of importance attached to leadership in selecting the graduates organisations select.
+The number of questions here is somewhat indicative of the kind of importance attached to leadership in selecting the graduates organisations identify.

-Can you tell me about a time when you felt that you needed to take the initiative to achieve a goal.
+Can you tell me about a time when you felt that you needed to take the initiative to achieve a goal?
 What did you do, and how successful were you in achieving your goal?

 Trying to find out: Ability to set goals; ability to take the initiative/be proactive; ability to measure success; ability to recognise the need for action; ability to reflect on experience and performance.

-Good Answer: As above, you will be expected to think of an example to give – find a relatively challenging task to talk about if you can.
+Good Answer: As mentioned above, you will be expected to think of an example to give – find a relatively challenging task to talk about if you can.
 If you have demonstrated leadership, then you should not find this a difficult question to answer.
 The more unusual the answer, the better.
 Remember the STAR principle.

-Poor Answer: No example given or example is very weak (i.e. would be very common amongst applicants and the general population).
+Poor Answer: No example given or example is very weak (i.e. something that would be very common among applicants and the general population).
 If you don’t have an example, then you may have given yourself an exit from the selection process.
 Taking the initiative is a key aspect of leadership – and no organisation will expect you to sit around and wait to be asked to do something.

 Tell me about a time when you needed to persuade someone to change their mind.